moseschmiedel/bachelor-thesis/text/thesis.typ

 This section presents relevant literature correlating with mobile RSSI-based LoRa Localization.

 == Localization Methods
-There a multiple approaches for localization in RF based communication networks.
+There a multiple approaches for localization in RF-based communication networks.
 The most commonly used all depend on one or more of four physical metrics of the received radio signal.
 These properties are the angle of arrival (AoA), time of arrival (ToA), time delay of arrival (TDoA) and received signal strength (RSSI) @marquez_understanding_2023[p.~3].